Programme & Speaker Information

 James McDonald Biography

-Professor McDonald and his research team apply a combination of cultivation-based and molecular approaches to characterise and engineer both host-associated and environmental microbiomes, to understand their role in host health status, biogeochemical cycling and ecosystem function.
+James McDonald and his research team apply a combination of cultivation-based and molecular approaches to characterise and engineer both host-associated and environmental microbiomes, to understand their role in host health status, biogeochemical cycling and ecosystem function.
 Current research focusses on microbiome engineering approaches to address key global challenges such as waste management and sustainable fuel production (using microbiomes to produce biofuels and biogas), and in combating tree disease (engineering microbial communities for disease suppression and health promotion).
 Prof. McDonald is also interested in integrating knowledge on microbiome engineering and microbiome science across diverse systems (e.g. plants, humans, industrial systems) to identify key scientific principles that underpin microbiome assembly and function.

 Katherine Hinton, University of Birmingham, BIFoR

-Comparative genomic analysis of Psuedomonas savastanoi pv fraxini isolated from ash trees in the UK
+Comparative genomic analysis of Psuedomonas savastanoi pv fraxini isolated from ash trees in the UK.

 Katherine Hinton Biography

 Katherine’s PhD focuses on examining risk of new disease outbreaks in a diseased population using ash as a model.
-Supervised by Prof. Robert Jackson (Bio) Dr Megan McDonald (Bio), Prof. Richard Buggs (Kew Gardens)
+Supervised by Prof. Robert Jackson (Bio) Dr Megan McDonald (Bio), Prof. Richard Buggs (Kew Gardens).
+Katherine started her PhD in 2021.

 Dr Sarah Greenham, University of Birmingham, BIFoR

-Introducing the West Midlands Climate Risk and Vulnerability Assessment
+Introducing the West Midlands climate risk and vulnerability assessment.

 Sarah Greenham Biography